Super Bowl: Selection process

 Much of the cost of a Super Bowl is to be assumed by the host community, although some costs are enumerated within the requirements to be assumed by the NFL.
 New Orleans, the site of Super Bowl XLVII in 2013, invested more than $1 billion in infrastructure improvements in the years leading up to the game.

-The NFL finds backup stadiums for the Super Bowl every year, in the event of a last-minute relocation of the game.
+The NFL allocates backup stadiums for the Super Bowl every year, in the event of a last-minute relocation of the game.

 Home team designation

 The designated "home team" alternates between the NFC team in odd-numbered games and the AFC team in even-numbered games.
 This alternation was initiated with the first Super Bowl, when the Packers were the designated home team.
-Regardless of being the home or away team of record, each team has their team logo and wordmark painted in one of the end zones.
-Designated away teams have won 32 of 57 Super Bowls to date (approximately 56%).
+Regardless of being the home or away team of record, each team has its team logo and wordmark painted in one of the end zones.
+Designated away teams have won 32 of 59 Super Bowls to date (approximately 54%).